lucre74/aws-passwordless/react/test-app/README.md

 ## Configuration
-The AWS region, the Cognito user pool id and the Cognito Web client id must be available in the environment.
+The AWS region, the Cognito user pool id and the Cognito Web client id (created during the deployment of the SAM application) must be available in the environment.
 Either as variables from your environment or in a file react/test-app/.env:
 ```
 REACT_APP_AWS_REGION=eu-west-1